cm-graham/infra-in-a-box/README.md

 + Determine best way to make the systems' networking configuration a variable both for Vagrant and subsequently for the Ansible playbook.
 + Determine a way of making user names to the Ansible playbook.
++ Design and enable remote access to the vagrant environment.

 # Future work - may or may never be done!